 Michael Giltz is a freelance writer based in New York City covering all areas of entertainment, politics, sports and more.
-He has written extensively for many outlets, such as New York Post, New York Daily News, New York Magazine, The Advocate, Out, Huffington Post, Premiere Magazine, Entertainment Weekly, BookFilter, USA Today and the Los Angeles Times.
-He's co-host of the long-running podcast Showbiz Sandbox.
+He has written extensively for the New York Post, New York Daily News, New York Magazine, The Advocate, Out, Huffington Post, Premiere Magazine, long-running podcast Showbiz Sandbox.

+Entertainment Weekly, BookFilter, USA Today and the Los Angeles Times.
+He co-hosts the